 Drilling Down Into Aggregate Data

 As an alternative way to use filters, you can use the drill-down feature to explore data already in the table.
-Click on a row in the report and select additional metrics to the group on using the menu that appears.
+Click on a row in the report and select additional metrics to the group using the menu that appears.
 This functionality only works with aggregate data.

 You can also view Event Tracer log data if you need to investigate detailed event data corresponding to your aggregates.
 If you click on the drill-through icon in the Clicks and Conversions columns you will be able to see the corresponding Events Logs filtered by that particular row and action (click or conversion).